jnidzwetzki/bboxdb/doc/network.md

 ### Transfer SSTable
 This request transfers a whole SSTable from one instance to another.
-This request is send between two scalephant instances.
+This request is send between two bboxdb instances.

 #### Request body